 Meet my friend Alexa.

-I have done my best to provide you with the most accurate information but please see Amazon for exact product specification and features.
+I have done my best to provide you with the most accurate information but please see Amazon for exact product specifications and features.

 What is an Amazon Echo?

 Amazon Echo, or Alexa as the unit is often called, is a hands-free device that uses voice controls to execute commands.
 Using an internet connection and your Amazon Prime account, you can use your voice to find out the time, the weather, play music, order a pizza, set an alarm, and even place an order through Amazon Prime.

 Technically the unit is called an Echo (or Echo Dot, Echo Show, etc) and “Alexa” is like the brain of the unit.
 You say “Alexa” to engage the unit and give it a command.
 If you have a daughter named Alexa, don’t worry, you can change the engage word to Friend, Amazon, or Echo in the Amazon Alexa app under settings.
 This is also useful to do if you have multiple echo units.
 Giving each one a different “name” will make sure the correct unit you intend to use responds to you.

 Amazon is constantly improving and upgrading the Echo.
 Once just a speaker tower, Echo now comes in options with a display screen (Echo Show), small units with video (Echo Spot), and kid edition (more about that next).

 What is the Echo Dot Kids Edition?

 Amazon has made a kid-friendly version of the Echo.
 It is a smaller unit with some pretty cool features and fun colors.